Cornelius Strasser

 Fundamental issues of science and agriculture

-In retrospect, it is apparent to me that the various professional activities are all connected with some big questions:
+Looking back, I realize that the various professional activities are all linked to some big questions:

-• What do the ideas of thought (like the content of science) mean in relation to reality?
+- What do conceptual ideas (like the content of science) mean in relation to reality?

-• What is not only "right" (cognition) but also "good" for man and the world?
+- What is not only "right" (knowledge) but also "good" for people and the world?

-• How can, besides the material aspects, the realms of life, soul and spirit be included in the scientific process of cognition - without giving up the basic principles of science?
+- How can the areas of life, soul and spirit be included in the scientific cognitive process alongside the material aspects - without abandoning the basic principles of science?

-• How can I make myself the "observation and measuring instrument" for life, soul and spirit?
+- How can I make myself an "observation and measuring instrument" for life, soul and spirit?

-• How do I act responsibly in view of the fact that my personal cognitive ability leads me only to partial truths, which can always be supplemented and relativized by further aspects?
-(Not to mention real errors).
+- How do I act responsibly in view of the fact that my personal cognitive ability only leads me to partial truths, which can always be supplemented and relativized by further aspects?
+(Not to mention genuine errors)

-• What is the relationship between the type of land management, food quality and people's health?
-I mean health physically as well as mentally and spiritually.
-In my opinion, the cooperation between agriculture, nutrition and medicine is one of the urgent tasks to be able to achieve real sustainability.
+- What is the connection between the type of land management, food quality and people's health?
+By health I mean physical as well as mental and spiritual health.
+In my view, cooperation between agriculture, nutrition and medicine is one of the most urgent tasks if we are to achieve real sustainability.

-Particularly in view of the societal challenges posed by Corona and our understanding of disease, death, life and health, the questions outlined appear to me to be extremely pressing.
+Particularly in view of the social challenges posed by coronavirus and our understanding of illness, death, life and health, the issues outlined above seem extremely urgent to me.

-In the remaining years of my professional life, I want to contribute to answering these fundamental questions while helping to ensure that such ideas are explored by others and that "good" can be realized.
-I am pleased that I can also accompany projects that are carried out at the University of Kassel-Witzenhausen again and again, and that I find valuable discussion partners there as well.
+In the remaining years of my professional career, I want to contribute to answering these fundamental questions and at the same time help to ensure that such ideas can be explored by others and that "good" can be realized.
+I am pleased that I can also accompany projects that are carried out at the University of Kassel-Witzenhausen and that I find valuable discussion partners there as well.

 Comments